Drupella

-Drupella is a genus of sea snails, marine gastropod mollusks in the family Muricidae, the murex snails or rock snails.
+Drupella is most commonly a genus of sea snails, marine gastropod mollusks in the family Muricidae, the murex snails or rock snails.

 This genus was placed in the family Muricidae by Drivas & Jay, 1988 and by Richmond, 1997.

 Description

-Drupella can be recognised by their extremely long, thin lateral teeth.
+Drupella has extremely long, thin lateral teeth.
 The shells and radulae vary considerably even within species, complicating the taxonomy of the genus.
 The colour of the shell aperture varies from white to purple.
 Some species show sexual dimorphism in their radulae, with males having larger rachidian teeth than females.

 Diet

 Snails of this genus are specialist predators of coral polyps.

 Species

 Species within the genus Drupella include: